 If you’re looking for unforgettable dining experiences in Hawaii, then look no further than these restaurants:

-- Mama’s Fish House on Maui.
-This seafood restaurant features some of the freshest catches from local fishermen and has become a must-visit spot for locals and tourists alike.
+- Mama’s Fish House on Maui is a seafood restaurant featuring some of the freshest catches from local fishermen and has become a must-visit spot for locals and tourists alike.
 Their menu includes delicious dishes like coconut shrimp tempura or macadamia nut-crusted mahimahi – all cooked over Kiawe wood fire grills so that each bite bursts with flavor.
 You mustn’t miss it while exploring the island!

 - Lanikai Juice Bar & Café near Honolulu specializes in healthy acai bowls and smoothies.